Pogromca-SCP/SLCommandScript/README.md

 2. Place downloaded `*.dll` file in your server's plugins folder `{ServerDirectory}/PluginAPI/plugins/{port|global}`.
 3. Unzip the contents of the downloaded `*.zip` file into your server's plugin dependencies folder `{ServerDirectory}/PluginAPI/plugins/{port|global}/dependencies`.
 4. Restart the server.

+## Documentation
+Documentation for users and developers can be found in [project wiki](https://github.com/Pogromca-SCP/SLCommandScript/wiki).

 ## Configuration
 ### Plugin Config